 During 2018-19 we will deliver a transitional range of products and services.
 There will be a further consultation later this year to determine our integrated membership model and offer for the academic year 2019-20.

-An independent consultation agency has been contracted to undertake one-to-one qualitative interviews with a cross-section of vice-chancellors representative of the widest extent of the members of the three organisations.
-The consultation will be an iterative process, ensuring the insight from each stage, feeds into the development of the next stage.
-It will likely include a quantitative survey that will be open to a wide range of stakeholders.
-The outcomes will inform Advance HE’s membership offer, range of associated products and services and structure for the academic year 2019-20.
+The consultation is an iterative process, ensuring the insight from each stage feeds into the development of the next stage.
+It includes a quantitative survey that will be open to a wide range of stakeholders.

 Advance HE will continue the ECU’s work on equality, diversity and inclusion across all four nations of the UK, including colleges in Scotland, as well as its international partnerships.
 The Athena SWAN and Race Equality Charters will remain a key focus of these efforts.

-Yes, Scottish colleges are key stakeholders in the merger process and we recognise the differences in the college context in Scotland and the necessity and value of our partnership with the college sector.
+Yes, Scottish colleges are key stakeholders for Advance HE and we recognise the differences in the college context in Scotland and the necessity and value of our partnership with the college sector.